stianst/keycloak-containers-demo/README.md

 # A deep dive into Keycloak

-This project contains the bits and pieces needed to run the DevNation session A deep dive into Keycloak on your own.
+This project contains a DIY deep dive into Keycloak.

-To run this demo you need to have Docker installed.
-Alternatively, you can reproduce most steps without Docker, but you need to adapt the steps accordingly.
+The steps included here requires Docker (or Podman).
+It should also be possible to replicate the steps without Docker by adapting the steps accordingly.

-## Setup
+## Start containers

 ### Create a user defined network

-To make it easy to connect Keycloak to LDAP create a user defined network:
+To make it easy to connect Keycloak to LDAP and the mail server create a user defined network:

     docker network create demo-network

 ### Start Keycloak

-There's an extended Keycloak image in this project to be able to remotely deploy themes and providers.
+We're going to use an extended Keycloak image that includes a custom theme and some custom providers.

-First build the custom providers and themes with:
+First, build the custom providers and themes with:

     mvn clean install